On Building a Daily Habit of Continuous Learning

 But don’t take my word for it.
 Give it a try yourself: commit to spending 10 minutes a day for the next 10 days watching or reading anything from a book or video about something you’d like to improve at in your career.
 If you don’t know where to start, here are 10 high-quality book summaries from my current employer, getAbstract, that can be read in 15 minutes in less from your phone or laptop:

 - Exponential Organizations (one of Mark Zuckerberg’s book club picks)

-- Nir Eyal’s video course, Hooked: How to Build Habit-Forming Products
+- Nir Eyal’s Hooked: How to Build Habit-Forming Products

 - Leadership and the New Science

-All of these books and videos are available from O’Reilly’s Safari, along with tens of thousands of other business and technical books and videos, including presentations and tutorials from every O’Reilly Media conference.
+High-quality 15-minute summaries of all of these books and videos are available from getAbstract, along with thousands of other executive summaries of the best in leadership, business, and management.
 If you aren’t already a member, you can try it for free today.

 If you enjoyed this, you can find more at andrewsavikas.com.